dodogang/crumbs/wiki/Vanilla_Extensions.md

 ---
 title: Vanilla Extensions
+excerpt: Crumbs extends various vanilla blocks to have variations.
+These will copy their parents' recipes and functionality, but of course with respective variation-based changes.

 toc: true
 favorite: true
 ---

-Crumbs extends various vanilla blocks to have variations.
-These will copy their parents' recipes and functionality, but of course with respective variation-based changes.
+{{ page.excerpt }}

 #### Crafting Tables
 *The vanilla crafting table is renamed to 'Oak Crafting Table' with Crumbs.*